轩辕镜像 官方专业版

 auth.client.existingSecret=etcd-client-certs

-Learn more about the etcd security model and how to generate self-signed certificates for etcd.
+Learn more about the https://etcd.io/ and how to https://coreos.com/os/docs/latest/generate-self-signed-certificates.html.

 Enable disaster recovery features